-Realising the multi-dimensional and interwoven nature of the many issues that lie ahead for the energy system and for consumers, CEER has grouped consumer issues under two core areas: i) consumer-centric design and ii) decentralised and local energy.
+Realising the multi-dimensional and interwoven nature of the many issues that lie ahead for the energy system and for consumers, CEER has grouped consumer issues under two core areas, which will be addressed in more detail below:

+- · Consumer-centric design; and - · Decentralised and local energy.

-These core areas must be seen alongside and in conjunction with the other core areas in our Strategy, for example the core areas on delivering well-functioning markets and enabling flexibility, both of which are instrumental in ensuring that an integrated and decarbonised energy system works to the benefit of consumers and society overall.
+These core areas must be seen alongside and in conjunction with the other core areas in our Strategy, for example, the core areas on delivering well-functioning markets and enabling flexibility, both of which are instrumental in ensuring that an integrated and decarbonised energy system works to the benefit of consumers and society overall.